Klipper3d/klipper/docs/Config_Reference.md

 ```
 [extruder_stepper my_extra_stepper]
-#extruder: extruder
+extruder:
 #   The extruder this stepper is synchronized to.
 If this is set to an
 #   empty string then the stepper will not be synchronized to an
 #   extruder.
-The default is "extruder".
+This parameter must be provided.
 #step_pin:
 #dir_pin:
 #enable_pin: